espinr/quick-app-quick-start/README.md

 #### View the Quick App on Your Browser

-Opening the server URL with your favorite browser, or just scanning the QR code from your device, you will be able to preview the quick app online.
-Please, note that this is limited preview, so not all the features will be available.
+Opening the server URL with your favorite browser or just scanning the QR code from your device, you will be able to preview the quick app online.
+Please, note that this is a limited preview, so not all the features will be available.
 Also, if you use various devices, please note that they need to be connected to the same network.

 ![Sample Quick App on a browser](/images/hello-world.jpg)